dev-bitcoin/blog/content/blog/schnorr-basics.md

 use this trick to forge signatures for the parent xpub, as well as any child xpubs that can be derived from the parent xpub.
-This is a problem not only for BIP32, but for many schemes using public key addition somehow, for example Taproot ([BIP341](https://github.com/bitcoin/bips/blob/master/bip-0341.mediawiki#constructing-and-spending-taproot-outputs)).
+This is a problem not only for BIP32, but for many schemes using public key addition somehow, for example, Taproot ([BIP341](https://github.com/bitcoin/bips/blob/master/bip-0341.mediawiki#constructing-and-spending-taproot-outputs)).
 For a bit more details, please visit
 [the Design section of BIP340](https://github.com/bitcoin/bips/blob/master/bip-0340.mediawiki#Design).